fbpx

 Application Procedures

 Applicants to Darden have their pick of four rounds of admission, which usually begin with an early action option in September and culminate in early April.
-In January 2023, Darden announced their new Round 3 deadlines would be rolling and applicants can apply through May 1.
 Those interested in pursuing the MBA must submit Darden’s online data form, GMAT or GRE results, TOEFL scores if applicable, a résumé, short-answer essays, a recommendation, transcripts, residency verification for Virginia residents, and an application fee of $250, though not all of these apply to students applying through the Consortium for Graduate Study in Management.
 Darden also notes that prospective students who do not agree with UVA’s honor code need not apply.

 In admissions rounds 1, 2, or 3, interviews are given by invitation only, and all U.S. residents are required to interview either on Darden’s campus or virtually.
 Applicants who apply during the Early Action round may request an interview on a first come, first served basis.